"And I will send fire on Magog and on those who live in security in the coastlands." Ezekiel 39:6

 - We know from our other studies that the Last-Days' Dictator will head a group of ten "kingdoms."
 He will uproot three of them.
 God's pounding of the invaders might enable him to uproot the three.
 I don't really care which three, nor do I plan to be around to find out.
 Hopefully you and I will be airlifted to safety (raptured) before then.

-- The caliph (Gog) in Ezekiel's account would seem to be a secular, Sunni caliph based in Turkey.
+- The caliph (Gog) in Ezekiel's account would seem to be a Sunni or Alawite Muslim based in Turkey.
 And that person is likely to perish in God's response to the invasion.
 The Last-Days' Dictator is more-likely to be a Shiite caliph, but this is all speculation for now.